 An optional Auto Battery Save feature turns the calibrator off after a selected idle time.
 The default setting for Auto Battery Save is Off.
-When Auto Battery Save is On, the symbol shows in the upper right corner of the display.
+When Auto Battery Save is On, and you are using the optional Ni-Cd battery pack (Model BP7217), the symbol shows in the upper right corner of the display.
 The setting is preserved after you turn off the power.
 Auto Battery Save works the same when using the battery eliminator.
 Turn on the Auto Battery Save feature as follows:

-- 1. Press SETUP.

-- Press ♥ to highlight Off following Auto Battery Save.

-- 3. Press ENTER or the Choices softkey.

-- 4. Press to highlight On, then press ENTER

-- 5. To accept the timeout period shown on the display, you can finish here.
+- 1. Press SETUP. - 2.
+Press to highlight Off following Auto Battery Save. - 3.
+Press $$ or the Choices softkey. - 4.
+Press to highlight On, then press ENTER. - 5.
+To accept the timeout period shown on the display, you can finish here.
 Press Done to exit Setup mode and do not go on to step 6.

-- 7. Press ENTER or the Choices softkey. - 8.
+- 7. Press \boxed{ENIER} or the Choices softkey. - 8.
 Enter your choice of timeout period in minutes (accepted range: 1 to 120 minutes). - 9.
 Press the Done softkey. - 10.
 Press the Done softkey or SETUP to exit Setup mode.